nodejs/i18n/README.md

 - The ongoing translation of the [Node.js](https://github.com/nodejs/node) project's textual content into every language of its users.
 - The implementation of i18n support including [ECMA-402](https://tc39.github.io/ecma402/) within [Node.js](https://github.com/nodejs/node).
-- Ensuring Node.js is compliant with common standards like [Unicode](https://unicode.org/), [CLDR](http://cldr.unicode.org/), and harmonized with other globalization efforts.
+- Ensuring Node.js is compliant with common standards such as [Unicode](https://unicode.org/), [CLDR](http://cldr.unicode.org/), and harmonized with other globalization efforts.

 ### What i18n (Internationalization) means to us